joey-low/scheduling_problem/README.md

 #### 7 subjects which can be clashed is therefore split to 2 slots.
 With each slot consisting of 3 or 4 combinations of subjects which can be clashed, the combinations with minimum product of subject proportion is selected so the chance of a candidate sitting for 2 subjects which can be clashed within the same slot is at its minimum

-#### The number of days examinations should be held based on the analysis which covers 95% of the candidates is 47.5 days
+#### The number of days examinations should be held based on the analysis is 47.5 days